GreyRabbitty/smart-contract-practice-best/docs/bug-bounty-programs.md

   - navigation
 ---

+!!! tip

+    Looking for comprehensive information on setting up, managing, and operating a bug bounty program?
+Please refer to the [Smart Contract Security Field Guide's](https://scsfg.io/developers/bug-bounty/) bug bounty guide.
+This resource provides in-depth, up-to-date knowledge and strategies that are paramount for running a successful bug bounty program.

 Over the course of time Ethereum security has evolved to include different flavours of bug bounty programs which will be detailed below:

 ### Bug Bounty Platforms